-A DAG obviously meets the conditions of a MAG, so syntactically, a DAG is also a MAG without bi-directed edges~\cite{zhang2008causal}.
-It's worth noting that a causal DAG over observed and unobserved variables can be converted to a MAG over observed variables uniquely according to the construction rules (introduced in the Appendix)~\cite{zhang2008completeness}.
+A DAG obviously meets the conditions of a MAG, so syntactically, a DAG is also a MAG without bi-directed edges.
+It is worth noting that a causal DAG over a set of observed and unobserved variables can be converted to a MAG over the observed variables uniquely according to the construction rules~\cite{zhang2008completeness}.
 A set of Markov equivalent MAGs can be represented uniquely by a \emph{partial ancestral graph} (PAG) that is defined in Appendix A.

-\begin{definition}[PAG] Let $[\mathcal{M}]$ be the Markov equivalence class of a MAG $\mathcal{M}$.
-The PAG $\mathcal{P}$ for $[\mathcal{M}]$ is a partially mixed graph if (i). $\mathcal{P}$ has the same adjacent relations among nodes as $\mathcal{M}$ does; (ii).
-For an edge, its mark of arrowhead or mark of the tail is in $\mathcal{P}$ if and only if the same mark of arrowhead or the same mark of the tail is shared by all MAGs in $[\mathcal{M}]$. \end{definition}

 \begin{definition}[Visibility~\cite{zhang2008causal}] Given a MAG $\mathcal{M}=(\mathbf{V}, \mathbf{E})$, a directed edge $V_{i}\rightarrow V_{j}$ is visible if there is a node $V_{k}\notin Adj(V_{j})$, such that either there is an edge between $V_{k}$ and $V_{i}$ that is into $V_{i}$, or there is a collider path between $V_{k}$ and $V_{i}$ that is into $V_{i}$ and every node on this path is a parent of $V_{j}$.
 Otherwise, $V_{i}\rightarrow V_{j}$ is said to be invisible. \end{definition}